Penn Kimball: Security file and legal case

 In 1977, after requesting his file under the Freedom of Information Act, Kimball discovered that the federal government had regarded him and his wife as a security risk on suspicion of Communist sympathies since the file was opened when he took the Foreign Service examination 30 years before, and that the information in his file was based on unsubstantiated anonymous reports.
 In 1984, Kimball filed a $10 million lawsuit against the federal government.
 His name was officially cleared in 1987 after the assistance of Senator Lowell P. Weicker of Connecticut and Kimball's agreement to drop the lawsuit.
+As of February 1, 2024, the Declaration of Louis J. Dube (the individual responsible for withholding select files from Kimball) was Declassified by the CIA.